Levisu234/App-Dev-Assignment/README.md

 "# App-Dev-Assignment"
-Creating a simple calculator using HTML and uploading it on GITHUB
+Creating a simple calculator using HTML,CSS and Java Script and uploading it on GITHUB.